Meschdog18/TCLI/README.md

 # Additional Info

-With the current way the program is writen, you will require credentials only available to twitter users with api access, so most use cases i'm assuming is just new twitter devs who just want to see an example or want to test and make sure there credentials work.
+With the current way the program is writen, you will require credentials only available to twitter users with api access, so most use cases i'm assuming is just new twitter devs who just want to see an example or want to test and make sure their credentials work.